Nakshatra05/Arcanum/README.md

 * No delta-return permissions
 * Router allowlisting enforced at the hook level

-All execution rules are enforced onchain.
+All execution rules are enforced fully onchain.

 ---